danzllab/samplestabilization/README.md

 # Sample Lock

 ## Description
-The Sample-Lock is an advanced software application designed to provide a graphical user interface (GUI) for the Sample-lock protocol, a microscopy image stabilization technique.
-This system integrates hardware control and data processing functionalities, offering a robust solution for researchers requiring precise image stabilization in microscopic studies.
+This is an advanced software application designed to provide a graphical user interface (GUI) for an image-based sample stabilization scheme for microscopy developed in the Danzl lab and published at ***insert link***.
+This software module integrates hardware control and data processing functionalities, offering a robust solution for researchers requiring precise sample stabilization in microscopy applications.

 ## Visuals
 ![System Screenshot](pics/GUI_new.png)
-This screenshot displays the Sample-Lock software interface, specifically designed for microscopy image stabilization.
-The main panel presents a high-resolution image of a sample being examined.
-Below this, two graphs offer real-time monitoring of 3-axis stabilization data: the upper graph displays the position of the piezo stage along a single axis (blue line), and the lower graph illustrates the computed discrepancies between actual and desired movements along that axis (red line).
-To the right, the control panel contains settings for the sample-lock protocol, alongside options to save data and adjust operational settings.
-The interface also features tabs for managing both coarse (motor stage) and precise (piezo stage) movements, with an additional tab dedicated to camera settings.
+This screenshot displays an example stabilization measurement using the samplestabilization software.
+The main panel presents an image of the structure used for stabilization.
+Below this, two graphs offer real-time monitoring of 3-axis stabilization data: the upper graph displays the position of the piezo stage along a single axis (blue line), and the lower graph illustrates the computed discrepancies between actual sample position and setpoint along that axis (red line).
+To the right, the "Stage" tab allows for positioning of the sample using both coarse (motor stage) and precise (piezo stage) movements before the feedback is engaged.
+The "Feedback parameters" tab contains fields for setting all relevant parameters, alongside options to save data and adjust plotting settings.
+Camera regions of interest and exposure time can be set in the "Camera" tab.

 ## Prerequisites